luisotaviodesimone/.files/README.md

     - Windows Terminal
     - PowerShell v7.2

-5. You should set your git configuration file according your own info and manage the terminal settings configuration as you like.
+5. You should set your git configuration file (`.gitconfig`) according your own info and manage the terminal settings configuration as you like (`settings.json`).

 OBS: In order to use the Nerd fonts and the themes you should configure your Windows Terminal (I included my configurations in the `settings.json` file)